It’s almost summer! Can you believe an entire school year has almost gone by already?

 The Home Depot hosts free building classes throughout the year on the weekends.
 They range from building bird houses to game boards.
 Check to see what’s planned at your local store here.

-Michaels hosts Camp Creativity from June 12 through July 28.
-Classes are on Mondays, Wednesdays and Fridays at 10am.
+Michaels hosts Camp Creativity classes on Mondays, Wednesdays and Fridays at 10am.
 These are NOT FREE, but each class is just $5 and the kids have a cute craft to take home.
 You can also get a discount on three classes for $12.
 Check out Michaels’ summer calendar here.

 Smaller craft stores in your area may also have these types of classes.
 Just look on their website or call.